GunnarPDX/Elixir-Finance/README.md

 ## Usage

+### Params

+All arguments must be decimals with the exception of "strictly integer type" arguments such as `days` which may be either decimal, float or int.

+If you are unsure just use decimals.

+### Return Values

 Requests return a 2-tuple with the standard `:ok` or `:error` status.

+All results within `:ok` tuples are Decimals.

+#### Ex:
 ```elixir
 # Successful response
 {:ok, result} = Financials.debt_to_equity(Decimal<100.23>, Decimal<25.32>)